TylerRector/Lean-Proof-of-Exact-DNA-Alignment-Correctness/README.md

-# CertAlignVerifiedAlgorithm

-A minimal Lean 4 proof of exact global DNA alignment correctness.
+A Lean 4 proof of exact global DNA alignment correctness.

 The project formalizes the edit-grid model of alignment, defines a recursive edit-distance value, constructs a traceback path, and proves that the path is globally optimal.